ZonghuaYu/GS-MVSNet/README.md

 # GS-MVSNet

 ## Training
-download DTU dataset for train: [Baiduyun](https://pan.baidu.com/s/1PficbSLidkwedWqiegKM7A)  code：om7j
+Download DTU dataset for train: [Baiduyun](https://pan.baidu.com/s/1PficbSLidkwedWqiegKM7A)  code：om7j

  Our model is trained on DTU dataset.
 Save in pth/model_16.pth